dskemp/courtdata/content/cases/ot2017/17-130/index.md

 - "Mark Perry"
 - "Jeffrey B. Wall"
 - "Anton Metlitsky"
+roles:
+- "on behalf of the Petitioners"
+- "Deputy Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "on behalf of the Court-appointed amicus curiae in support of the judgment below"
 tags:
 topics:
 summary: "Securities and Exchange Commission administrative law judges are “Officers of the United States,” subject to the Appointments Clause."